johnkeates/hibernate-filemaker-dialect/README.md

 ```

+#### Drawbacks, issues & fixes to FileMasker Driver limitations

-NOTE: FileMaker SQL support is very poor, not supporting in any way reverse engeneering the database schema (maybe because FileMaker databases do not have 'schema') and constrains (can't see the defined relationships).
+FileMaker SQL support is very poor, not supporting in any way reverse engeneering the database schema (maybe because FileMaker databases do not have 'schema') and constrains (can't see the defined relationships).

-When generatinig entities from the database connection, do not forget to set all the @Id columns and create the required associations, because Hibernate can''t look inside.
+When generatinig entities from the database connection, do not forget to set all the @Id columns and create the required associations, because Hibernate can''t detect key columns nor constrains.

+Any relationship must be creted manually and JPA/Hibernate annotations fixed.

+#### ToDo

+* Create a Maven repository for John's **nl.keates.filemaker.hibernate.dialect.FileMakerDialect** class
+* Add yml configuration template for dev/prod application property files in a common **jhipster** deployment